ebruun/apc523_project/README.md

 The package requirements are Autograd, Networkx, Numpy, and SciPy.
 To create a conda environment...

-    * with a Mac, use:
+* with Mac, use:

 `conda env create -f environment.yml`

 * with Windows, use:

 `conda create --name APC523 --file requirements.txt`